 - Just over 50% of first cohabiting couples ever get married.

 - In the United States and in the UK, couples who live together are at a greater risk for divorce than non-cohabiting couples.

 - Couples who lived together before marriage tend to divorce early in their marriage.
-If their marriage last seven years, then their risk for divorce is the same as couples who didn't cohabit before marriage.
+If their marriage lasts seven years, then their risk for divorce is the same as couples who didn't cohabit before marriage.

 - Cohabiting couples had a separation rate five times that of married couples and a reconciliation rate that was one-third that of married couples.